Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Conclusions

 In this work, we perform a comprehensive comparison of photometric redshift (photo-$z$) uncertainty estimation methods using machine learning techniques applied to quasars.
 We also assess the impact of photo-$z$ uncertainty on the reconstruction of the underlying redshift distribution.
 We provide a quantitative comparison and practical guidelines for addressing photo-$z$ prediction across a range of data quality scenarios and domain shifts.
 Our analysis is based on photometric observations from the KiDS combined with spectroscopically confirmed quasars from DESI, enabling a controlled evaluation under well-defined training conditions.

 We demonstrate that an accurate reconstruction of the true redshift distribution is fundamentally unattainable without a robust uncertainty estimation framework.
 In particular, Mixture Density Networks (MDN) with at least two components are essential to capture the intrinsic multi-modality of photo-$z$ solutions.
-Among the MDN models, an MDN with three Gaussian Mixture Model (GMM) components consistently provides the best overall performance across reconstruction accuracy and likelihood-based metrics.
+Within this family the negative log-likelihood is minimized by five components; however, no single model is the best across all regimes.
+The five-component MDN and the three-component BNN perform best on well-covered data and for point estimates, whereas at the faint-end extrapolation the single-component MDN becomes the best-calibrated model and remains competitive on the reconstructed $n(z)$.

 Bayesian neural networks (BNNs) exhibit clear advantages in extrapolative regimes, where inference data extend beyond the magnitude range covered by the training set.
-In such cases, BNNs improve the negative log-likelihood by 0.11 over MDN, indicating a more realistic uncertainty quantification.
-However, this benefit comes at the cost of reduced performance for well-covered, brighter sources, where an increase in NLL of 0.07 is observed.
+In such cases, BNNs improve the negative log-likelihood by up to $0.18$ over the best MDN, indicating a more realistic uncertainty quantification, at the cost of a modest $0.08$ increase in NLL for well-covered, brighter sources.
 This trade-off highlights the context-dependent nature of Bayesian approaches in photo-$z$ estimation.

 We find that redshift distribution reconstruction is highly accurate when inference data are complete and well represented in the training set.
 Moderate reconstruction errors emerge in scenarios involving either feature incompleteness or extrapolation beyond the training magnitude range, while the simultaneous presence of both effects leads to substantial degradation in reconstruction quality.
 These results emphasize the compounded impact of data incompleteness and domain shift on cosmological inference.